arxinc/arx-rtos/arxos/arch/riscv/rv64/rv64gc/README.md

 ---

-## Status(✅)
+## Status
-- RISC-V 64-bit (Shakti C-Class)
+✓ RISC-V 64-bit (Shakti C-Class)
-- RISC-V 64-bit (QEMU VIRT SMP)
+✓ RISC-V 64-bit (QEMU VIRT SMP)

-- Other binaries will be added progressively in upcoming releases
+Support for additional boards and platforms will be added progressively.

 ---